Tiger Woods, Phil Mickelson make side bet ahead of one-on-one match in Las Vegas

 Woods had a successful and surprising 2018 campaign, finishing with a victory at the Tour Championship in September.
 Mickelson won the Mexico Championship in March – his first win in five years.

 Neither has won a major in quite some time.
-Woods last won the U.S. Open in 2008, while Mickelson won the U.S. Open and the Open Championship in 2013.
+Woods last won the U.S. Open in 2008, while Mickelson won the Open Championship in 2013 and nearly won the U.S. Open the same year.